Personal injury Trust Investment

 Legal requirements for the personal injury trust

-• Registering the personal injury trust
+• Expert tip trust tax return personal injury trustRegistering the personal injury trust

 • Trust tax return

 If the personal injury trust is liable to tax then you are likely to be required to complete a trust tax return to declare any tax due.
+This is likely to apply to discretionary trusts, or bare trusts where the trustees take responsibility for the tax.

 How will my personal injury trust affect state benefits?